Recipes

 - Remember

-to pour away the fat while still warm to be re-used
+to pour away the fat while still warm to be re-used and

-starting to collapse after a minute or so
+to collapse after a minute or so

 Chef's